MalikG15/bowlingscoreboard/README.md

-# bowlingscoreboard
+# Bowling Scoreboard Creator

-# A web-based program that computes ones bowling scoreboard based on the scores
-# placed as input for the program.
+A web-based program that computes ones bowling scoreboard based on the scores placed as input for the program.